 The flight crew of an Eastwind Air Lines flight reported the explosion to Air Traffic Control.
-Many witnesses described an ascending streak of orange light, originating near the surface and ending in a fireball.
+Many witnesses (approximately one-third of those reported seeing or hearing an explosion) described an ascending streak of orange light, originating near the surface and ending in a fireball.
 Burning debris fell into the sea.
 All 230 persons on board were killed.

 The National Transportation Safety Board determined that the explosion was a result of fuel vapor in the center wing tank being ignited by a short circuit.

 PROBABLE CAUSE: An explosion of the center wing fuel tank (CWT), resulting from ignition of the flammable fuel/air mixture in the tank.
 The source of ignition energy for the explosion could not be determined with certainty, but, of the sources evaluated by the investigation, the most likely was a short circuit outside of the CWT that allowed excessive voltage to enter it through electrical wiring associated with the fuel quantity indication system.